While this web site is not "officially" affiliated with Red Rock State Park in any way, it was

 Trail Ranch.
 At that time, the U.S.F.S. only cared about timbered land, the red rocks were

-acceptable to them for a trade at about 120 acres.
-Back then, a trade required about 5-6 acres to
+acceptable to them for a trade, at about 120 acres.
+Back then, a trade required about 5-6 acres

 Red Rock Loop Road in Sedona.
 "And that," Marie continued, "is how we became neighbors of